 Superoxide is created by the addition of one electron to oxygen.
 This free radical has a relatively long half-life: less than one second.

-A photocatalytic purifier can eliminate particles down to 0.001 microns from air, including the very tiny lung penetrating particles I keep hollering about.
-Remember most HEPA air filters balk at particles smaller than .3 microns.
+A photocatalytic purifier can eliminate particles UP to maybe 0.01 microns from air, including the very tiny lung penetrating particles I keep hollering about.

 Could you say that again?

 Air contaminants in every category, particles, gasses, and biologicals, are not accumulated in filter media, not collected on metal plates, they don’t fall on the floor, they are gone, vaporized, transmuted into harmless substances, really gone!

 Awesome air cleaning technology, ideal for multiple chemical sensitivity, allergy, asthma, and just about everything else.

 Sounds like a sci-fi movie script.